 1st Place: Nancy Sorrells, Sempervirens,

 2nd Place: Robert Thomas, The Singing Reel

 Newsletter of the Fly Fishers of Virginia

 1st Place: Ann & Rob Simpson Wildflowers of the Blue Ridge Parkway

 “In her botanical documentation, Betty strives to tell a whole story of the plant.
 Instead of presenting the perfect specimen, Betty paints it as it is – the torn and tattered American chestnut leaves, the bug-eaten witch-hazel leaves, or documenting the winter debris of sycamore or wild yam.
 Her perfection is the perfection of the survivor.”

 Read Betty’s full bio and see more of her beautiful work on her website.

 Lynda Richardson has over thirty years experience as a freelance magazine photographer and is the Art Director for Virginia Wildlife Magazine.
 Clearly she is also a talented illustrator!
+Lynda tells us:

-Beautiful work Betty & Lynda!
+Great Work Betty & Lynda!